adlnet/experienceapi_client_examples/README.md

 ### /oauth/oauth1/
 Contains 3-legged examples using [OAuth 1.0a](https://tools.ietf.org/html/rfc5849) to connect to the ADL LRS.
 Contains an 'out of band' example and redirect example.
 Be sure for both to add your client credentials for an OAuth1 client created under your account on the LRS.
 The scope is also adjustable for both.
+(For the redirect example, make sure memcached has been started on your machine)

 `python oob_example.py`